thinkdatascience/thinkdatascience.github.io/_posts/2020-12-18-LinReg_Assumptions_Drawbacks.md

 This assumption constraints the model to following type:

 $$ Y = \beta_0 + \beta_1 X_1 + \beta_2 X_2 + ... + \beta_kX_k + \epsilon $$
+where, \\( \epsilon \\) is the error term.

-The relationship between the independent variables and the dependent variable can be checked checked using scatterplot.
+The relationship between the independent variables and the dependent variable can be checked using scatterplot.
+If you relationship between the two variables is not linear, then you can try applying non-linear transformation such as log, reciprocal or square root to that independent variable and/or dependent variable.

 - **Assumption 2: Independence**

 - **Assumption 3: Homoscedasticity**

 - **Assumption 4: Normality**
+> The error terms are normally distributed
 ## Drawbacks of Linear Regression

 So, we have talked about the assumptions of Linear Regression.
 Now, it is time to discuss some of the drawbacks of Linear Regression.